 There is the opportunity to watch the under-ice fishing and try the freshly caught fish which will be smoked in a mobile smokehouse and served warm with ice-cold vodka.
 Delicious!

-Our second day offers the opportunity to embrace this spectacular landscape as he head deep into the countryside for more snow adventure!
+Our second day on the lake offers the opportunity to embrace this spectacular landscape we head deep into the countryside for more snow adventures and activities!
+As an additional option for your day in Baikal you may wish to visit a traditional Russian Banya (sauna) or a local Dacha house.

 Our visit to Irkutsk, the ‘Paris of Siberia’, takes in the most significant sites and museums in this fascinating city, including an exploration of the classic wooden architecture with its intricately carved lace-like decorations that has given many of this region’s buildings such a distinctive and unique appearance.
 We also visit the Decembrist House museum which is dedicated to the memory of the aristocrats who were exiled to this remote outpost after the failed uprising of 1825, and we recreate the atmosphere of that time with a champagne reception and private concert.